-This depends on what you want the average inlet velocity to be.
-Moreover, it’s not so much about size, it’s more about geometry.
+The maximum size depends on what you want the average inlet velocity to be.
+But, moreover, it’s not so much about size.
+And it’s more about geometry.

-Typically anything up 4-5m/sec is possible or as low as 0.1m/sec if you just want the air to “drift” in or out.
-Therefore, there is a large range of end area which is up to you and your particular requirements and issues.
+Typically anything up 4-5m/sec is possible or as low as 0.1m/sec if you want the air to “drift” in or out.
+Therefore, there is an extensive range of end areas which is up to you and your particular requirements and issues.

-Be aware that in reality unless you make a big effort, the velocity across the end area won’t be uniform and could easily be 2-3 times as much in the centre as the outer edge.
+Be aware that unless you make a significant effort, in reality, the velocity across the end area won’t be uniform and could easily be 2-3 times as much in the center as the outer edge.

-If the entrance of the bellmouth reducers velocity then Q=Av gives us the area of the bell mouth reducer entrance/exit section.
-The other end is off course sized equal to the duct.
+If the entrance of the bellmouth reducers velocity, then Q=Av gives us the area of the bell mouth reducer entrance/exit section.
+The other end is, of course, sized equal to the duct.

 Entry air in a bellmouth reducer is usually a lower velocity as the pressure drop is more critical than exhaust air where you are providing the motive power.
-Many inlets are just the same size as the duct, but results in a bit of noise and some losses/turbulence as it enters the duct.
+Many inlets are just the same size as the duct but result in a bit of noise and some losses/turbulence as it enters the duct.